Selection and classification of goods and services

 Examples

-If you are going to register the name of a jewelery shop where you both sell your own jewelery (with the same trademark as the shop) and other manufacturers' jewellery, it is appropriate to choose both class 14: "Jewellery" and the service in class 35: "Sale of jewellery. ยป
+If you are going to register the name of a jewelery shop where you both sell your own jewelery (with the same trademark as the shop) and other manufacturers' jewellery, you should choose both class 14: "Jewellery" and the service in class 35: "Sales of jewellery».

 Lady tries on a ring